xhayper/RandomCardAttribute/README.md

 # RandomCardAttribute

-A mod for Inscryption where it randomize your card on battle.
+A mod for Inscryption where it randomize your card's attribute on battle.

 ## Installation (game, automated)